intermountainneuroimaging/inc_documentation/docs/source/getting_started.rst

 Overview
 ========
 Flywheel.io is an imaging platform used to receive, curate, manage, and analyze data from scientific facilities.
-Intermountain Neuroimaging Consortium (INC) is excited to host an “on premise” instance of Flywheel.io for clinical, industry, and academic researchers within the region.
+Intermountain Neuroimaging Consortium (INC) is excited to host an “on premise” deployment of Flywheel.io for clinical, industry, and academic researchers within the region.
 The “on premise” instance means all data storage as well as computation is completed using University of Colorado services.
 INC at CU Boulder has leveraged the power of Flywheel.io and the considerable resources available through University of Colorado Research Computing to provide a seamless experience for all researchers from data collection at our MRI facilities to data analysis, visualization, and publication.

 For those familiar with other “PACS” systems, Flywheel also provides a service to receive and view data directly from the Intermountain Neuroimaging Consortium's 3T Prisma Fit MR scanner.

-Most importantly, Flywheel is a FAIR compliant platform. **F-A-I-R** are a set of data principle adopted by both the National Science Foundation (NSF) and National Institute of Health (NIH, beginning 2023) to prompt transparency and reproducibility. **F**\indability, **A**\ccessibility, **I**\nteroperability, and **R**\euse cornerstone these principles.
+Most importantly, Flywheel is a FAIR compliant platform. **F-A-I-R** are a set of data principles adopted by both the National Science Foundation (NSF) and National Institute of Health (NIH, beginning 2023) to prompt transparency and reproducibility. **F**\indability, **A**\ccessibility, **I**\nteroperability, and **R**\euse cornerstone these principles.
 Flywheel supports the FAIR data practice mission by ensuring rich metadata for all data stored within the platform.
 Flywheel also enforces the use of provenance, meaning the storage of information about "who, what, when, how" in data creation and management.
 By conforming to these best data practices, INC hopes to elevate the importance of transparent and reproducible research in the neuroimaging community.

 Interested in learning more?
 Check out our introductory video `here <https://o365coloradoedu.sharepoint.com/:v:/s/INC-microsoft-teams/EcA4VTfuZzdAiCAvN19Y1qkBazUkLHGT9A-LddKcIKgoUQ?e=qGclwA>`_.